-How to make a FaceTime call on Apple Watch
+It's pretty easy to make FaceTime Audio calls on your Apple Watch

-FaceTime Audio is a great way to talk with other Apple devices users thanks to the crystal-clear sound of the call.
-But it's not limited to your iPhone or iPad.
-You can make FaceTime Audio calls on your Apple Watch, too.
-Whether you're using Siri or the Phone app, placing a FaceTime call is easy enough.
+FaceTime Audio is a great way to talk with other Apple devices users, thanks to the call's crystal-clear sound.
+You can make calls over Wi-Fi or cellular, and your calls are still encrypted.

-Here's what to do if you want to place a FaceTime Audio call using your Apple Watch.
+FaceTime Audio isn't limited to your iPhone or iPad, though.
+Thanks to the built-in mic and speaker hardware, you can use FaceTime on Apple Watch to make calls.
+So whether you're using Siri or the Apple Watch's Phone app, placing a FaceTime call is easy.
+If you want to place a FaceTime Audio call using your Apple Watch, here's what to do.

-- How to place a FaceTime call using Siri on your Apple Watch

 How to place a FaceTime call using Siri on your Apple Watch

-- Say "Hey Siri", press and hold on the Digital Crown, or tap the Siri widget if you're using it on the Siri watch face.
+- Press and hold the Digital Crown, raise your wrist, and say "Hey Siri" or tap the Siri widget if you're using it on the Siri watch face.

-Say "FaceTime [contact's name]".
+Say "FaceTime (contact's name)".

 Your Apple Watch will now proceed to call your contact using FaceTime Audio.